 American Foundation & Waterproofing offers expert foundation repair services using some of the most advanced piering products on the market.
 Whether your home is sinking due to soil erosion, improper water management, or another issue entirely, foundation piers stop your home's foundation from further settlement.
 Our foundation repair products are manufactured by Supportworks®, one of the largest producers of foundation repair products in North America.
 However, our partnership with their team provides us with much more than their products.
-We also get access to their experts in construction, geotechnical and structural engineering, foundation assessment, product innovation, and, most importantly, training to ensure our team is well-equipped to stabilize any foundation issue we encounter.
-One of these specially engineered foundation piers will be the perfect fit for your home in and around Knoxville, Chattanooga, Asheville, Johnson City, Cookeville, Tennessee and throughout western North Carolina and north Georgia.
+Our Knoxville foundation specialists also get access to their experts in construction, geotechnical and structural engineering, foundation assessment, product innovation, and, most importantly, training to ensure our team is well-equipped to stabilize and discover a repair solution for any foundation issue we encounter.
+One of these specially engineered foundation push piers will be the perfect fit for your home in and around Knoxville, Chattanooga, Asheville, Johnson City, Cookeville, Tennessee, and throughout western North Carolina and North Georgia.

 Our Foundation Repair Products

 As we mentioned, our foundation repair products are manufactured by Supportworks®.
 Each and every product they manufacture is tested by construction professionals and geo-technical engineers to ensure they work efficiently and will last for the long haul.
 Check out the information below to learn about our differing piering products.